Comments

 SBN 06-090352-X

 AH!
 Towards the One, the perfection of Love, Harmony, and Beauty.
 The only Being united with all the Illuminated souls who form the embodiment of the master, the Spirit of Guidance.
-The Sufis are free thinkers, dance and chant to find God (very hypnotic).
-They are descendants of the Islamic Faith.
+The Sufis come from the Islamic tradition, but instead of focusing on the Koran, they focus on chanting, dancing and stories.
+They are mystical and some can read your soul.
+Their approach is very hypnotic).
 Wonderful path to soothe the savage soul.
 This book is light brownish blue paperback 676 pages.
 All print is in capitals and has many old drawings.
-Each chakra has a sound and a mantra.
-Many prayers and very inspirational.
+Many drawings.
+Charkas (spiritual centers within the body) has a sound and a mantra.
+Many beautiful prayers.
 Also recommended is the Sufi Message, a series of 20 books written by Hazrat Inayat Khan.

 by A. H. Maslow